The Same Approach

 In personal injury cases, negotiation can involve the threat of a bad faith claim, one of the few things insurance companies fear, or the threat of lengthy litigation, costing them tens of thousands of dollars in legal expenses.

-This Resolution Pursuit process is usually the single most important part of your case.
+This Resolution Pursuit process is where the rubber meets the road.
 We’ve gotten information about you, we’ve addressed the emergencies along the way, you’ve done your homework to help us, we have and know the evidence, and we have learned everything we can to predict what would happen at trial through our analysis.
-Now is the time for us to put all of that together to convince the lawyer or lawyers on the other side that they will lose, and that they should give us what we want to avoid losing.
+Now is the time for us to put all of that together to convince the lawyer or lawyers on the other side that they will or might lose, and that they should give us what we want to avoid their time and/or money being wasted on a losing case.

 Every single type of case involves convincing another party, whether that is a judge, a jury, or another lawyer or firm of lawyers, that they should give us what you want.
 That’s what the process we use in every case is designed to achieve, and it works nearly every time.